CreativeCodingLab/DynamicInfluenceNetworks/README.md

 See a video of the tool in action [here](https://vimeo.com/195336381)

-# Formal Write-Up
+# Article

-An article describing the DIN representation and the DIN-Viz software is currently in submission to IEEE VIS.
+An article describing the DIN representation and the DIN-Viz software is currently in submission to IEEE VIS 2017.